kevindhawkins/kevindhawkins/README.md

 ## 👋 Hi, I'm Kevin

-I'm a Sr Director of Engineering in the Adreno GPU software group at [Qualcomm](https://qualcomm.com).
+I'm a Sr Director of Engineering for Gaming and Developer Tools at [Qualcomm](https://qualcomm.com).
 I'm also the admin for [GameDev.net](https://gamedev.net).

-Ex-serious games/simulations/VR, now GPU Developer Tools & Gaming.
-Also a tech author, golfer, sailor, trader, maker, and athlete.
+Ex-serious games/simulations/VR.
+Also a tech author, golfer, sailor, trader, maker, athlete.

 💬 Ask me about any of the above.